Turkey Pot Pie

 Nutrition information is automatically calculated, so should only be used as an approximation.

-More Recipes Using Leftover Turkey:
+More Recipes to Make Using Leftover Turkey:

 Easy 30-Minute Turkey Noodle Soup —Have leftover Thanksgiving turkey?
 Make this turkey soup!!
 It’s easy and tastes like grandma’s homemade chicken noodle soup, but with turkey!!